Lucky Jokers

 Lucky Jokers is a 2011 Malayalam-language comedy film written by Saju Kodiyan, directed by Sunil, and produced by D. Ramesh Babu under the banner of V. Ravichandran's Aascar Films.
 The cast includes Anoop Menon, Ajmal Ameer, Suraj Venjaramoodu, Jagathy Sreekumar, Jagadeesh, Harishree Ashokan, Madhu, Janardhanan, Vidisha, Indrans and Jaffar Idukki.
 The film was released in theatres on 29 April 2011.

 Production

 Lucky Jokers is the first Malayalam film from Aascar Films.
-The various locales for the film include Kerala, Nepal and Malaysia.
+The film was shot in Kerala, Nepal and Malaysia.
 The film was to mark the Malayalam debut of Prasanna and Vadivelu but they did not feature.